 If you need a “live” always-updated value regardless of items being modified, you’ll need to create a separate “Today” column using Microsoft Flow or SharePoint Designer:

-In your SharePoint form submissions and list items, sometimes you’d like date fields to be displayed a different way for workflows, notifications, views, grouping, additional metadata, etc. See video at bottom of post for an example use case and tutorial.
+In your SharePoint form submissions and list items, sometimes you’d like date fields to be displayed a different way for workflows, notifications, views, grouping, additional metadata, etc. See videos at bottom of post for a couple demonstrations.

 Just create a calculated column (format as single line of text) in your SharePoint list or library.
 Then use any of these formulas, replacing [Created] with the name of the date field from which you’re extracting a piece: